YanGe-zoe/M.S.-Thesis/README.md

        alt="Figure 5: Flow velocity at the centerline of the large and small cross-sections" width="500">
   </p>

-  Furthermore, the chip was fabricated using stereolithography (SLA) 3D printing.
+3. **Fabrication and calibration of the microfluidic chip** The chip was fabricated using stereolithography (SLA) 3D printing.
 Characterization with a Zygo interferometer confirmed good molding quality and compliance with experimental requirements (**Figure 6**).
   <p align="center">
   <img src="images/Surface characteristics and size characterization of the microfluidic viscosity chip.png"
        alt="Figure 6: Surface characteristics and size characterization of the microfluidic viscosity chip" width="500">
 </p>

-3.Fabrication and calibration of the microfluidic chip
+4.
 4.Construction of a high-throughput viscosity measurement system

 5.Calibration and experimental validation of the viscosity measurement platform